Dallinger/Dallinger/docs/source/dummies_node.rst

 	[[node1, node2], [node3, node4]]	-> flatten() -> [node1, node2, node3, node4]
 	[node1, [node2, [node3, node4]]]	-> flatten() -> [node1, node2, node3, node4]

 We're now in a position where the function can go through this list and create connections to each node one at a time.
 In fact its going to go through the list twice.
 It makes a first pass creating all outgoing connections, and then does it again making incoming connections.
-That's why the funciton has this structure:
+That's why the function has this structure:
 ::

 		if direction in ["to", "both"]: